Brussels Things To Do With Kids

 The Dominican Hotel

 We stayed here on our most recent visit.
-The Dominican Hotel is a 4-star hotel in the middle of Brussels’s city center.
+The Dominican Hotel is a 4-star hotel in Brussels’s city center.
 It is in the historic part of the city, near the Grand Place and the famous Manneken Pis statue.
-The hotel’s design mixes old and new, and its rooms are elegant and comfortable.
+The hotel’s design mixes old and new, making its rooms elegant and comfortable.
 The Dominican features a small sauna and steam room.
-The location is great, with plenty of restaurants and stores nearby.
+The location is excellent, with plenty of restaurants and stores nearby.

 Click here for more information or to book